23Ruchil/Blog/_posts/2021-02-01-Identify-Your-Echochamber.markdown

 ![image](https://github.com/23Ruchil/Blog/blob/gh-pages/assets/Images/Table.jpg?raw=true)

 To be a philosophical king, one needs to become a king first.
-So, moving forward, I'll stop posting generic stuff and more about product and venture capital.
+So, moving forward, I'll avoid posting generic stuff unless I am really temted to.

+P.S. : Forgive me for my drawing skills.
+It is one of the OKRs for this year and treating it as a [product](https://23ruchil.github.io/Blog/2021/02/01/Everything-Is-A-Product.html)

 If you find my posts interesting, get in touch with me at [ruchil.product@gmail.com](mailto:ruchil.product@gmail.com)